 Hosted by the French MoD's Direction générale de l'armement, the representatives from seven participating nations met for the first time between 9 and 11 of March 2016 in Arcueil, FRA.
 (Thursday, March 17, 2016)

 SET-189 recently collaborated during an acoustic threat detection field experiment sponsored by the Serbian Military Technical Institute (MTI) and Ministry of Defence (MOD), September 16-18, 2015.
 (Thursday, March 17, 2016)

-HFM-251 RTG on “Occupational Cardiology in Military Aircrew” conducted their first meeting in Neuilly-sur-Seine at the Collaboration Support Office (CSO) on 24-25 September 2015.
-(Monday, November 9, 2015)
+HFM-262, “Health Risk Assessment for Chemical Exposures of Military Interest” conducted their first meeting in Neuilly-sur-Seine at the Collaboration Support Office (CSO) on 15-17 February 2016.
+(Monday, March 7, 2016)

 The Science and Technology Organization (STO) is a NATO subsidiary body having the same legal status than the NATO itself, and created within the

 framework of the North Atlantic Treaty signed in Washington in 1949.
 It has been established with a view to

 meeting to the best advantage the collective needs of NATO, NATO Nations and partner Nations in the fields

 of Science and Technology.

 The STO is operated under the authority of the North Atlantic Council which has delegated the operations of